UniUSNet: A Promptable Framework for Universal Ultrasound Disease Prediction and Tissue Segmentation: Methodology

 \subsection{Prompting Strategy}

-We drew inspiration from the position embedding technique used in Vision Transformers (ViT) \cite{dosovitskiy2020image}, and our implementation strategy for prompts is both simple and intuitive.
-The strategy involves several key steps to integrate the prompts effectively:

-Firstly, we define four corresponding prompt one-hot vectors based on the input image.
-These vectors are then concatenated and projected into the same dimensions as the transformer layer using a fully connected (fc) layer.
-This ensures that the prompts are compatible with the transformer architecture.
+Inspired by Vision Transformers (ViT) \cite{dosovitskiy2020image}, our prompt integration strategy is straightforward.
+We define four prompt one-hot vectors, concatenate them, and project them into the transformer's dimensions using a fully connected (fc) layer.

-Subsequently, the projected prompt vectors are directly added to the feature $x$ that would have been processed by the successive transformer layer.
-This operation is performed at each layer of the decoder transformer to ensure that the prompts are fully involved in the task resolution process.
-The projection parameters of the fc layer are not shared across layers, allowing each layer to adapt independently.

-Moreover, since the fc layer is learnable, it automatically adapts and optimizes the projection method based on the feature learning process.
-This design significantly enhances the reusability of the network structure.
-When encountering new task datasets in different domains, we only need to modify the information in the prompts without adding new branches or task heads.
+These projected prompts are added to the feature $x$ at each decoder layer, ensuring full involvement in task processing.
+Each layer has its own fc layer for independent adaptation.
+The learnable fc layer optimizes the prompts during feature learning, enhancing network reusability.
+For new tasks, we only need to update the prompts without adding new branches.